Serg-Belyaev/confluence-bpmn/README.md

 <img src="imgs/screen_1.png"/>

 <h2>Features and abilities</h2>
-1. Display interactive BPMN diagram at Confluence page
+1. Display interactive BPMN diagram at Confluence page </br>
-2. Host BPMN-file as page attachment.
+2. Host BPMN-file as a page attachment. </br>
-3. Edit diagram via browser
+3. Edit diagram via browser </br>
-4. Comment any diagram element
+4. Comment any diagram element </br>
-5. Full-screen mode
+5. Full-screen mode </br>
-6. Mini-map for big diagram in edit mode
+6. Mini-map for big diagram in edit mode </br>
-7. Hot keys in edit mode (like Ctrl+z)
+7. Hot keys in edit mode (like Ctrl+z) </br>
-8. Moving and zooming canvas
+8. Moving and zooming canvas </br>
+9. Balloons on links and comments </br>

 <h2>How to implement</h2>
 1. In your Confluence, create special page for hosting source files.
 Get a pageId of the page.</br>